rugbyprof/2143-Object-Oriented-Programming/Lectures/L04/README.md

 24
 ```

-The duplicate function is a **`friend`** of class Rectangle.
-Therefore, function duplicate is able to access the members width and height (which are private) of different objects of type Rectangle.
-Notice though that neither in the declaration of duplicate nor in its later use in main, function duplicate is considered a member of class Rectangle.
+- The duplicate function is a **`friend`** of class Rectangle.
+Therefore, function `duplicate` is able to access the members width and height (which are private) of different objects of type `Rectangle`.
+- Notice though that neither in the declaration of duplicate nor in its later use in main, function duplicate is considered a member of class Rectangle.
 It isn't!
-It simply has access to its private and protected members without being a member.
+- It simply has access to its private and protected members without being a member.

 Typical use cases of **`friend`** functions are operations that are conducted between two different classes accessing private or protected members of both.